grahamsider/ascii-vis/docs/README.md

   `-s`, `--speed <int>`: number of characters changed per unit time (default: 6)

   `-d`, `--delay <sec> <sec>`: number of seconds to sleep when image disappears and stays colored respectively (default: 0.3, 1.0)

+## Customization

+Place any ASCII image you wish to visualize into another section of data/asciidata.py

+Image selection is done with the `-i` argument, image numbers are in-order corresponding to asciidata